 "I want the young people to take up these works and take them forward, because the young ones are more creative and daring," she says.

 [Jesuit Fr.
-Julian S. Das was the editor of The Herald, the weekly of the Calcutta Archdiocese, until June 2015.
-He was director of the Jesuit-managed Chitrabani ("sound and light"), founded in 1970 in Kolkata as the first media center in eastern India.
-He now is rector of a Jesuit retreat and formation house.]
+Julian S. Das is the former was the editor of The Herald, the weekly of the Calcutta archdiocese weekly, and former director of the Jesuit-managed Chitrabani, founded in 1970 in Kolkata as the first media center in eastern India.
+He is a correspondent for Matters India, a news portal that collaborates with GSR and focuses on religious and social issues.]